KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 A Storage Account is a complex object, with multiple options and features.
 In our setup, it is used solely to create a container, similar to a folder in the file system, as a destination for the Excel file.

 **➔ Note:**
 By the way, it is recommended to use the same Resource Group as for the Automation Account.
 If you only want to test the setup, it is sufficient to remove the Resource Group later to clean up the resources.
-However, this does not apply to the previously created App registration, this is independent of a Subscription and a Resource Group, because app registrations are located in MS-Entra-ID.
+However, this does not apply to the previously created App registration, this is independent of a Subscription and a Resource Group, because app registrations are located in Microsoft Entra ID.

 So, moving on to the Storage Account: